yvzn/library-management-system/README.md

 - Manual book creation

+- Dynamic book search (htmx)

 - List of all loans

 - ✅ Loan details page

-- Mark a loan as returned
+- ✅ Mark a loan as returned

 - Internationalization